-To demonstrate what happens to the laryngeal and phrenic nerve when they are injured or damaged, we are going to look at recommendations doctors are given of how to avoid this damage when offering a patient a stellate ganglion block or nerve block.
-The side-effects of this injection mimics the symptoms we have seen in our patients with cervical spine instability.
+To demonstrate what happens to the laryngeal and phrenic nerve when they are injured or damaged, we are going to look at recommendations doctors are given of how to avoid this damage when offering a patient a stellate ganglion block or a nerve block.
+The side-effects of this injection mimic the symptoms we have seen in our patients with cervical spine instability.

-This comes from the medical text book Complications in Regional Anesthesia and Pain Medicine.
+This comes from the medical textbook Complications in Regional Anesthesia and Pain Medicine.
 Complications associated with stellate ganglion and lumbar sympathetic blocks.
 (4)

 Hoarseness and, occasionally, respiratory stridor (a wheezing or grinding type noise with breathing).

 - “Recurrent laryngeal and phrenic nerve blocks are frequent side effects of a stellate ganglion block.
-They occur from local anesthetic injection that spills from the area of the ganglion.
-Because diffusion of drug is required to obtain a satisfactory block, it can be expected that these nerves will often be temporarily blocked.
+They occur from the local anesthetic injection that spills from the area of the ganglion.
+Because diffusion of the drug is required to obtain a satisfactory block, it can be expected that these nerves will often be temporarily blocked.
 Symptoms of a recurrent laryngeal nerve block include hoarseness and, occasionally, respiratory stridor (a wheezing or grinding type noise with breathing).”

 A lump in their throats

 - “Patients often complain of difficulty in getting their breath and the sensation of a lump in their throats.”